 Audited Figures These are a set of business accounts that have been ratified by an accountant.
-Self employed people may need to provide 3 years worth of figures checked by an auditor to be able to get a mortgage.
+Self-employed people may need to provide three years worth of figures checked by an auditor to be able to get a mortgage.

 Bankruptcy The process of declaring an individual bankrupt.
 Bankruptcy can be discharged within 12 months, but remains on your credit rating for seven years and limits a person’s ability to borrow.

-Base Rate (BBR) Also known at the Bank of England Base Rate.
+Bank Base Rate (BBR) Also known as the Bank of England Base Rate.
 The Bank of England Base Rate is the main interest rate for the UK.
 It is set by the Monetary Policy Committee (MPC) of the Bank of England every month.
 The MPC consists of a group of independent experts appointed by the Bank of England who meet at the beginning of every month to assess the current economic situation and decide if the Base Rate should go up, come down or remain the same.
-The rate tends to be changed by a quarter of a percentage point at a time.
-Website: www.bankofengland.co.uk

 Breach Of Contract Failure to fulfil the term and conditions of a contract.

 Broker A third party individual who attempts to find the best available financial or other package.
-Brokers could be affiliated with a larger network in finance, or they may be independent.
+Brokers can be affiliated with a larger club or network in finance, or they may be independent.